Full Circle: A Brief History of NeXT

 At the same time, Apple was going through its largest losses ever.
 Apple management decided that the best way to rejuvenate their platform would to release a brand new operating system that could compete head-to-head with the forthcoming consumer version of Windows NT.

-Most analysts expected Apple to acquire or license BeOS from Gassée's Be Inc. and quickly release an Apple branded version (BeOS was already available for Power Macs and had a Mac-like interface).
-Be apparently demanded too much money, and Apple decided to look elsewhere.
+Most analysts expected Apple to acquire or license BeOS from Gassée’s Be Inc. and quickly release an Apple branded version (BeOS was already available for Power Macs and had a Mac-like interface).
+Be apparently demanded too much money, so Apple decided to look elsewhere.

 Also see The NeXT Years: Steve Jobs before His Triumphant Return to Apple.